mubassirjahan/bitnine-Apache-AGE-coding-test/question 2/README.md

     - Done

 ##Introduction
-    -This program implements the piecewise recurrence using looping, recursion and dynamic programming.
+This program implements the piecewise recurrence using looping, recursion and dynamic programming.

 ## Differences (advantages, disadvantages)